 When choosing new rugs for your home, you might note the rug material with the least amount of carpet cleaning needed over the years.
-Fibers that repel dirt, dust, water and food stains, and other such debris will mean less carpet shampooing cost as well as a more hygienic interior environment.
+Fibers that repel dirt, dust, water and food stains, and other such debris will mean less carpet shampooing costs as well as a more hygienic interior environment.

 Nylon and polyester rugs repel dirt and moisture, so they typically need the least amount of carpet cleaning over the years.
 Delicate silk rugs often show more dirt and wear and might need specialty cleaning more often than other materials.
-Darker, low pile rugs also show less wear and dirt than thick carpet fibers and lighter colors; taller fibers also tend to lock more dirt and dust along their nap, necessitating more frequent carpet cleaning.
+Darker, low-pile rugs also show less wear and dirt than thick carpet fibers and lighter colors; taller fibers also tend to lock more dirt and dust along their nap, necessitating more frequent carpet cleaning.

 While nylon and polyester are often the most durable carpet fibers, you might note some added information about carpeting materials and how to keep them in good condition.
 It’s also helpful to note other factors that affect your potential carpet cleaning schedule, including pile height, loop, and other such factors.